elan-ev/opencast-php-library/README.md

 // ...
 ```

-2. The second approach is to instatiate each REST endpoint class when needed, but the down side of this would be that it needs a `OpencastApi\Rest\OcRestClient` instance as its parameter.
+2. The second approach is to instatiate each REST endpoint class, which are located under `OpencastApi\Rest\` namespace, when needed, but the down side of this would be that it needs a `OpencastApi\Rest\OcRestClient` instance as its parameter.
 The advantage of this approach might be the methods' definitions in the IDE.

 ```php
 $config = [